ottok/code-org-robot/README.md

 ## Hardware setup ##

- * Buy the [Ryantek RTK-000-003 Budget Robotics Kit](http://www.ryanteck.uk/store/ryanteck-budget-robotics-kit-for-raspberry-pi) with the wifi module and asseblme it
+ * Buy the [Ryantek RTK-000-003 Budget Robotics Kit](http://www.ryanteck.uk/store/ryanteck-budget-robotics-kit-for-raspberry-pi) with the wifi module and assemble it
  * Also needed: as Raspberry Pi computer, a USB battery to run the Raspi wirelessly and 4 AAA sized batteries to power the wheels

 For the setup stage you also need to connect the robot via HDMI to a monitor, via USB to a keyboard and via Ethernet cable to the Internet.
 Finally start the system by connecting power via USB.